Formula One: Five conclusions after Nico Rosberg edges out Lewis Hamilton

 Teammates in Formula One can have a very different meaning to other sports.
 Especially when it's the two of you battling for a world title.

-And after two years of Lewis Hamilton winning the world championship, it's the turn of the other side of the garage.
+And after two years of Hamilton winning the world championship, it's the turn of the other side of the garage.

-It's Nico Rosberg celebrating becoming the 33rd Formula One world champion.
+It's Rosberg celebrating becoming the 33rd Formula One world champion.
 He claimed the title in Abu Dhabi, in a race that summed up his season; he did what he needed to do, when he needed to do it.

 Rosberg is a very different driver and a different person to his childhood friend turned current rival Hamilton.
 But if we were all the same, wouldn't life be boring?
 F1 is surely no different.